-Based on the license data provided (type, issuer and number), we cannot locate the credential at the primary source.
+Based on the license data provided (type, issuer, and number), we cannot locate the credential at the primary source.

 What to do:

-- Confirm the type of license you've entered. (for example, Social Worker vs Licensed Independent Social Worker - different licenses often represent different levels of certification, it's important to review the exact license type.
+- Confirm the type of license you've entered. (for example, Social Worker vs Licensed Independent Social Worker - different licenses often represent different levels of certification, so it's important to review the exact license type.